dougbutner/web-4/README.md

 ## **2. Verified Recipients**
-It could be said that this system could be built without verification.
+It could be said that this system could be built without biometric verification.
 It certainly could.
 This will no-doubt happen, as different people implement web 4 in their own ways.

+Until suitable biometric technology develops along the open source, user-ran requirements, [solutions]() that

 Our job is to present the ideas that are crucial for this system to be different, and represent true growth into web 4.